Skip to main content

 What is Enhanced Due Diligence (EDD)?

-Utilizing EDD, banks and financial entities can scrutinize high-risk customers and detect anomalies that might slip past conventional checks.
-By implementing EDD AML techniques, financial firms can dissect suspicious transaction patterns, monitor business information, or assess risks related to politically exposed persons.
+EDD allows banks and financial institutions to closely examine high-risk customers and identify anomalies that standard checks might miss.
+By applying EDD and AML techniques, firms can analyze suspicious transaction patterns, monitor business information, and assess risks associated with politically exposed persons (PEPs).
+This meticulous evaluation typically includes:

 • The source of funds